oracle-livelabs/apex/ai-vision-lab/3-integrate-oci-vision/3-integrate-oci-vision.md

    ![Click Timeline](images/ai-search-page-item.png " ")

-3. Select Timeline region, In the property editor, Enter the following:
+3. Select **Timeline** region, in the property editor, enter the following:
    Under Source:
-    - For SQL Query: Copy and paste the below SQL query in the code Editor
+    - For **SQL Query**: Copy and paste the below SQL query in the code Editor

     ```
     <copy>